zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

   - **Database**: Local Postgres container, SQLModel ORM.
   - **In-Memory Store**: Local Redis container, redis-py or Redis OM Python.
   - **Dev Tools**: VS Code Dev Containers for containerized development.
+  - **Open Core and Managed Edges**: Uses open-source Kubernetes (Rancher Desktop) and Dapr for the core, with local open-source services (Postgres, Redis) to simulate production.
+Managed services like OpenAI APIs are used at the edges for prototyping LLM inference.
 - **Scalability**: Single machine (1-10 req/s with OpenAI).
 - **Cost**: Free, using open-source tools.